Canadian privacy laws: New rules for a new era

 Law 25 is the latest and most significant privacy legislation development in Canada.
 It follows the 2021 adoption of Bill 64, An Act to modernize legislative provisions as regards the protection of personal information, which enacted significant changes to the requirements governing the collection, use, and communication of personal information.

-The vast majority of the amendments enacted by Law 25 will come into effect on September 22, 2023, and will require significant changes to privacy compliance frameworks, including mandatory PIA's for the transfer of personal information outside of Québec, mandatory provisions within all outsourcing contracts, the adoption of privacy by default mechanisms for new technologies, and many other significant changes.
+Law 25 requires significant changes to privacy compliance frameworks, including mandatory PIA's for the transfer of personal information outside of Québec, mandatory provisions within all outsourcing contracts, the adoption of privacy by default mechanisms for new technologies, and many other significant changes.

 Who does it impact?